rit-sse/OneRepoToRuleThemAll/app/markdown/projects.md

 Slack: `#proj-guesse-who`

-Meetings: Fridays 3pm - 4pm
+Meetings: Last Friday of the month at 10am

 ### Project Interviewy